 Before declaring the Legal Studies minor, students must have taken (or be in the process of taking) LEGAL ST 206 "Law and Society"; a second course (either offered by Legal Studies or on the approved list electives) is recommended.

-To complete the minor, students must take 206 and five other law-related courses (either offered by Legal Studies or on our list of approved electives).
+To complete the minor, students must take 206 and five other law-related electives approved by the program.
+(These may be Legal Studies courses, or those on our list of approved electives.)
 At least three of these courses must be at the 300-level.
-(These requirements were updated as of Fall 2016.
-If you entered the university prior to Fall 2016, you are eligible to follow the older, more extensive requirements [see 2015-16 worksheet below], but we recommended that all students follow these newer, simpler requirements.)

 Students interested in declaring a minor in Legal Studies should contact Ann Kelchner, the Program Assistant for the Center for Legal Studies, at firstname.lastname@example.org to schedule a time to fill out the required paperwork.